To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-If you become an ID theft victim or if you find your identity compromised in any way, IDShield guarantees they’ll spend up to $5 million to fully restore your identity using their licensed private investigators and legal team.
-This service guarantee is in place of the typical $1 million identity theft insurance you get from other services.
+If you become an ID theft victim or if you find your identity compromised in any way, IDShield guarantees they’ll spend up to $1 million to fully restore your identity using their licensed private investigators and legal team.
 The benefit to you is that IDShield does all the hard work for you.

 Kimberly, the content manager for Safe Smart Living, began protecting her identity with IDShield in March 2018.
 Here is her experience.